gudduarnav/PortableMYSQL/README.md

 ### Pre-requisite
 1. Python must be installed.
-2. Check the PortableMYSQL/requirements.txt file.
+2. Check the `PortableMYSQL/requirements.txt` file.
 The requirements must be installed or try the command `pip install -r requirements.txt`.
+3. Once the installation is complete, then the program can be used.
+*NOTE: This program only support Microsoft-Windows platform only.*

 ### How to use?
 1. You can download the whole repo to one folder.